TruFin-io/examples/README.md

-# Trufin Labs Examples
+# TruFin Labs Examples

-This repository contains example implementations and usage demonstrations for Trufin Labs products.
-These examples serve as reference implementations to help developers integrate and work with Trufin Labs' solutions effectively.
+This repository contains example implementations and usage demonstrations for TruFin Labs products.
+These examples serve as reference implementations to help developers integrate and work with TruFin Labs' solutions effectively.

 ## Prerequisites